SciandraLore-SCT/Fotogrammetrie/README.md

 An html page for viewing .glb files with textures

-A standalone program featured in python for any devices
+A standalone program featured in python for any devices whit 2 version working in progress (OBJ/GLB)

 # Limitations and issues